-TEACHER'S GUIDES AND PRESENTATIONS AT YOUR SCHOOL, LIBRARY, CONFERENCE, WORKSHOP OR EVENT
+TEACHER'S GUIDES AND VIRTUAL PRESENTATIONS TO YOUR TELE-CONFERENCE, -WORKSHOP OR -EVENT

 HUMBLE ISD STUDENTS AND TEACHERS ROCK!

 What a day it was!
 Ms. Mitchell was right; I was exhausted at the end, but all of it was worth it.

 Humble ISD Elementary school second, third and fourth grade students dove with me into the deepest oceans to uncover the secrets of deep diving mammals.
 After that, we traveled to African deserts tagging along with scientists who worked with live-size toy lions to reveal what the lion’s mane is for.

 The students were an amazing audience; attentive, curious and asked so many questions that I barely had the time to answer them all.

 “Teachers and students learned a lot and are excited to read your books; we already have a check-out waiting list!”
 Ms. Mitchell said later on an email.